In this guide

 You can set up your account-based pension in a way that suits you, with the amount and frequency of payments a matter of choice, with one proviso.

 There are also limits on how much you can transfer into retirement phase.
-The transfer balance cap is currently $1.6 million across all pension accounts you hold.
-If you exceed this cap you may have to remove the excess and put it in an accumulation account or take it out of super.
+The transfer balance cap is currently $2 million across all pension accounts you hold.
+If you exceed this cap you may have to remove the excess and put it back into an accumulation account or take it out of super.

 How do I start a super pension?

-You can set up a super pension account with your current super fund or a different fund of your choosing.
+You can set up a super pension account with your current super fund or a different fund; the choice is yours.

-You can also start a super pension from your SMSF which we cover in the SuperGuide article SMSFs: How to start a pension.
+You can also start a start a super pension from your SMSF.

-To be eligible to start a super pension you must have satisfied a condition of release (such as reaching your preservation age).
-If you are under 65 you must have retired from the workforce, but you can access your super without restrictions once you turn 65.
+To be eligible to start a super pension you must have satisfied a condition of release (such as being 60 or more and retired).
+You can access your super without restrictions once you turn 65 even if you are still working.

 Before you start an account-based pension:

 - Research pension products using comparison sites such as Chant West and SuperRatings.
 Read the Product Disclosure Statement for products you are interested in, making sure you understand the fees and features.
-See also SuperGuide article Best performing pension funds.
+See also SuperGuide’s Best performing pension funds section.

-- Work out how much income you want to draw in the first year, noting the minimum drawdown limit (and maximum if you’re starting a transition to retirement income stream).
+- Work out how much income you want to draw in the first year, noting the minimum drawdown limit (and maximum if you’re starting a transition-to-retirement pension).
 Also account for any Age Pension you may be entitled to and other sources of income.

 - Decide which bank account you want your pension paid into.

-- Decide who you want to nominate as beneficiaries to receive any money left in your pension account when you die.
-There are complex tax considerations depending on who you nominate, so it may be worth getting independent professional advice.
+- Decide who you want to nominate as beneficiaries to receive any money left in your pension account when you die, or to take over as the new recipient of your pension payments (a reversionary beneficiary).
+Learn more about beneficiary nominations and tax on death benefits.

 Do I have to take my super as a pension?

-The short answer is no. There is nothing stopping you from withdrawing all your super as a lump sum on retirement, although it’s not recommended.
+The short answer is no. There is nothing stopping you from withdrawing all your super as a lump sum on retirement, or even leaving your balance in the accumulation phase, although it’s not recommended.

 Superannuation is designed to provide income in retirement to supplement or replace the Age Pension.
-If you withdraw your savings all at once and have no other sources of income, you may have to depend on the Age Pension which provides only a very basic standard of living.
+If you withdraw your savings all at once and have no other sources of income, you may have to depend on the Age Pension, which provides only a basic standard of living.
+Choosing not to start a pension also means missing out on the tax-free investment earnings offered by these products.

 Can I still get the Age Pension?

-The short answer is, it depends.
-You may be able to supplement your account-based pension with a full or part Age Pension once you reach Age Pension age, currently 66 years but gradually rising to 67.
+It depends.
+You may be able to supplement your account-based pension with a full or part Age Pension once you reach Age Pension age, which is currently 67.

 The amount of Age Pension you are entitled to is determined by an income test and an assets test, with your super pension balance counted as an asset.
 The balance is also subject to deeming under the income test.
 The test that results in the lowest Age Pension is the one that Centrelink will apply.